Sharan-m-04/MediaMorph-AI/README.md

 1. Enter a descriptive prompt in the input field.
 2. Click on the "Generate" button.
-3. View the generated image.
-4. Click the "Download" button to save the image to your device.
+3. View the generated image and save it to your device.

 ## Database